 Named “Best Historic Capital” by Yankee Magazine in its “Best of Hartford, CT | 2013 Editors’ Choice Awards,” the Connecticut Old State House is an ideal spot to sample Hartford’s rich past.
 The 1796 building is believed to have been designed by famed architect Charles Bulfinch as his first public building, and it was one of Connecticut’s two official state houses.
 The other was in New Haven.
 Government business would alternate between the two from year to year until 1873, when all of the action moved to Hartford permanently.
 When a new Hartford Capitol building opened in 1878, the old one served as City Hall until 1915.
 Since then, it has avoided demolition more than once (sometimes quite closely) to become one of Hartford’s most engaging and enduring historic landmarks.

 After admiring the outside, I headed inside for a quick look.
 The friendly staff offer guided tours, but if you prefer to go it alone or are pressed for time (like I was) they’ll hand you a laminated guide to refer to as you visit the rooms.
+(Ed.
+Note: As of the summer of 2016, the Old State House has been closed ‘until further notice’ due to state budget cuts.)

 A lot of history has happened in the Old State House, most notably the 1839 start of the Amistad trial made famous in the 1997 Steven Spielberg film.
 Heading upstairs, the Statue of Justice offers a silent and imposing greeting.
 A gilt-covered wooden statue, she was first placed atop the State House cupola in 1827, where she remained for nearly 150 years, until it was decided to bring her inside in 1976 for preservation’s sake.
 Today, a fiberglass replica is on the top of the building.